This Handbook contains everything you need to know about this Epic Secret Compass expedition to Kamchatka.

 Docs: send your flight, insurance and passport copy in.

-The primary aim of this epic expedition is to complete a challenging trek on the Kamchatka peninsula’s Klyuchevskaya massif.
+The primary aim of this epic expedition is to complete a challenging trek on the Kamchatka peninsula’s Klyuchevskaya massif, a region where active volcanos dominate the landscape – including the eponymous active volcano that is Eurasia’s highest at 4750m – and bears rule the pastures which link them.

-This region is home to the eponymous active volcano that is Eurasia’s highest at 4750m.
-Secondary aims are to climb neighbouring volcanoes including Zimina, (2300m), Bezymianny (2882m) and Plosky Tolbachik (3085m) if conditions, including ongoing eruptions, allow.
-Due to its being a technical summit, Klyuchevskaya itself will not be attempted.
+Secondary aims are to climb and explore neighbouring volcanoes, including Zimina, (2300m), Bezymianny (2882m) and Plosky Tolbachik (3085m) if conditions, including snow, weather and ongoing eruptions (!) allow.

-You need to arrive in Petropavlovsk-Kamchatsky by 1800 on the 19 August 2018, and the expedition officially ends on the 2 Sep 2018 when you are free to depart anytime.
+You need to arrive in Petropavlovsk-Kamchatsky by 1800 on Day 1, and the expedition officially ends on Day 15 when you are free to depart anytime.
 There are a number of different airlines that fly into Petropavlovsk- Kamchatsky: Aeroflot, S7 and Transaero.
 Please note that it can take up to two days to fly to Kamchatka.